zhangyihome/code-push-cli/cli/README.md

 [--targetBinaryVersion <targetBinaryVersion>]
 ```

-*NOTE: This command doesn't allow modifying the actual update contents of a release (e.g. wwww folder of a Cordova app).
+*NOTE: This command doesn't allow modifying the actual update contents of a release (e.g. `www` folder of a Cordova app).
 If you need to respond to a release that has been identified as being broken, you should use the [rollback](#rolling-back-updates) command to immediately roll it back, and then if necessary, release a new update with the approrpriate fix when it is available.*

 Aside from the `appName` and `deploymentName`, all parameters are optional, and therefore, you can use this command to update just a single attribute or all of them at once.
 Calling the `patch` command without specifying any attribute flag will result in a no-op.